andreydorozhkin/andreydorozhkin/README.md

 - 👋 Hi, I’m @andreydorozhkin
 - 🎓 Bachelor of Information Systems and Technology
-- 👀 I’m interested in DevOps/SRE, Operating Systems, Distributed system, System Design
+- 👀 I’m interested in DevOps, Databases, Distributed system and Data Engineering
-- 👨‍💻 I'm currently a lot of work with Clickhouse, Aerospike, Ansible and performance tuning Linux for bare metal servers
+- 👨‍💻 I'm currently a lot of work with Clickhouse, Aerospike, MongoDB and tunning OS for databases
 - 📫 Reach me in telegram @an_dorozhkin